oiraqi/jcommerce/README.md

 - XCommerce Web Node/Express: https://github.com/oiraqi/xcommerce-web-node
 - XCommerce PWA Angular: https://github.com/oiraqi/xcommerce-pwa-angular

-**In every new class, the author rewrites the code with his students.
-The *progress* folder reflects where they are now.**
+In every new class, the author rewrites the code with his students.
+The *progress* folder reflects where they are now.
+It will be reinitialized by the end of the current class.

 **Before You Start**
 - Make sure you have a recent version of Docker (docker.io)